isomerpages/govtech-stp/_rgl/00a-Requirements-and-process.md

   </tr>
     <tr>
     <td rowspan="1" style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED"><b>Transport from Checkpoint to Accommodation</b></td>
    <td style="font-size:16px;border-right:1px solid #D8D8D8;">Travellers who are holding a STP will undergo a <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 PCR test</a> upon arrival in Singapore.
-After undergoing the test, the RGL travellers will commute directly from the immigration checkpoint to the declared self-sourced (non-residential) accommodation through a dedicated vehicle in the form of private transportation, taxi, or private hire car pre-arranged by the host. <b>The use of public transportation is not allowed.</b>
+After undergoing the test, the RGL travellers will commute directly from the immigration checkpoint to the declared self-sourced (non-residential) accommodation through a dedicated vehicle in the form of private transportation, taxi, or private hire car pre-arranged by the local host*. <b>The use of public transportation is not allowed.</b>
     </td>
   </tr>
   <tr>